 He returned for two further games later in the season, and managed his first and only goal in the return game against the Swans.
 Then he capped off his debut season by winning an umbrella as a prize from the club for regular attendance at training throughout the season.

 Four games wasn’t a lot to go on, but Bill – or ‘Chock’, as he was known – showed undoubted promise.
 During the 1912 pre-season, he was bracketed alongside former Districts teammate ‘Doc’ Seddon as a pair of big, strong followers from whom big things were expected in the year ahead.

 Seddon, of course, went on to great things.
 But Bill never played senior football for the Magpies in 1912, or again.
 And it’s not clear where he played at all.
 His football after 1911 remains a mystery.

-What isknown, however, is that before too much longer, he was dead.
-Bill passed away in Feburary of 1919, aged just 31 – and just for days before brother Charlie received his Life Membership certificate from Carlton.
-One of the tributes in the newspapers came from then Collingwood youngster Bill Twomey Snr.
+What is known, however, is that before too much longer, he was dead – a victim of the Spanish Flu pandemic that hit Australia in 1918-19, and which would prove to be the most deadly natural disaster in human history.
+Bill passed away in February of 1919, aged just 31, in the Exhibition Hospital, a dedicated influenza facility that had been set up at the Exhibition Building to handle the growing number of cases.
+His death came just four days before brother Charlie received his Life Membership certificate from Carlton.
+One of the tributes to Bill in the newspapers came from then Collingwood youngster Bill Twomey Snr.
 It read: “A message of respect and esteem in the memory of my dear pal William (Chock), who passed away Feb 16.
 One of the best.
 Deeply regretted.”

 Bill Hammond’s son, Bill Jnr, later became a fine player with Abbotsford.
 He won the sub-districts seconds competition best and fairest in 1932.